svroonland/zio-kinesis/README.md

 The library consists of:

 * `Consumer`
   A ZStream interface to Kinesis streams, including checkpointing , lease coordination and metrics.
-This is a ZIO-native client built on top of the AWS SDK, designed for compatibility with KCL clients.
+This is a ZIO-native client built on top of the AWS SDK (via `zio-aws`), designed for compatibility with KCL clients.
 Both polling and enhanced fanout (HTTP2 streaming) are supported.

 * `Producer`
   Put records efficiently and reliably on Kinesis while respecting Kinesis throughput limits.
 Features batching and failure handling.

-* `Client` and `AdminClient`
-  ZIO wrappers around the low level AWS SDK methods for Kinesis.
-Methods offer a ZIO-native interface with ZStream where applicable, taking care of paginated request and AWS rate limits.

 * `DynamicConsumer`
   A ZStream-based wrapper around the Kinesis Client Library; an auto-rebalancing and checkpointing consumer.